MarkhamLee/internet-and-iot-data-platform/README.md

 All logos and trademarks are property of their respective owners and their use in the diagram represents an acceptable use based on my understanding of their guidelines. **If that is not the case, please let me now and I'll update the diagram ASAP.**

 * **K3s Distribution of Kubernetes:** all third party applications and custom code are deployed on Kubernetes-K3s via Docker containers.
 A couple of additional details:
-   * USB devices like air quality sensors and the Zigbee hub are deployed on small board computers (Raspberry Pis, Orange Pis and the like) that serve as "specialty nodes", in that they're part of the K3s cluster but are only used for receiving data from those devices and not for running general workloads.
+   *GPIO and USB devices/sensors like air quality sensors and some temperature sensors are deployed on small board computers (Raspberry Pis, Orange Pis and the like) that serve as "specialty nodes", in that they're part of the K3s cluster but are only being used for interfacing with specific hardware and not for general workloads.
    * The initial architecture had USB sensors and Zigbee2MQTT running on computers that weren't part of the cluster, this was mostly done because the dependence on a singular piece of hardware precluded HA or redundancy.
-I recently moved all of those devices and services to the cluster, because once the USB devices are plugged in adding or moving services around is very quick and easy.
+I recently moved all of those devices and services to the cluster, as pushing updates is easier as sensors between devices for testing purposes is quick and easy as well.
+I.e., even without HA or redundancy, deploying these services on Kubernetes is a vastly superior experience.
+   * I also set up device mappings on each of the single board computers so I can reference the device in the form of /dev/zigbee and not have to worry about whether the device was detected as /dev/ttyUSB0 or /dev/ttyUSB1
+   * Medium term plan is to experiment with devices and libraries that can make USB devices available over the network to the entire cluster, in particular "USB network routers" you can plug USB devices into and then your network can see them.
    * Moving forward I'll test custom code or new to me 3rd party apps on devices that aren't part of the cluster, but can connect to it via MQTT or an api endpoint prior to deploying that service within the cluster.
 Kubernetes often presents some additional complexities, so it makes sense to get all the service specific wrinkles ironed out before deploying something on Kubernetes
    * You can get more details on my K3s cluster in the separate repo I created for it [here](https://github.com/MarkhamLee/kubernetes-k3s-data-platform-IoT).
 * **Airflow:** data ingestion + orchestration from external APIs E.g.,  Asana, Finnhub, OpenWeather API. etc.